Qualitative properties for solutions to conformally invariant fourth order critical systems: Description of the results

-This asymptotic analysis would be a version of the celebrated Caffarelli--Gidas--Spruck \cite{MR982351} or Korevaar--Mazzeo--Pacard--Schoen \cite{MR1666838} result for the context of fourth order systems.
-When $p=1$, we should mention that the subcritical cases of \eqref{scalarsystem} were addressed in \cite{MR1436822,MR4123335}.
-However, the question about the asymptotic local behavior for singular solutions to \eqref{scalarsystem} near the isolated singularity remains unsolved; this problem is posed by R. L. Frank and T. K\"{o}nig \cite[page 1103]{MR3869387}.
-We will pursue these asymptotics in an upcoming paper.
+This asymptotic analysis would be a version of the celebrated results due to L. A. Caffarelli, B. Gidas and J. Spruck \cite{MR982351} and N. Korevaar, R. Mazzeo, F. Pacard and R. Schoen \cite{MR1666838} for the context of fourth order strongly coupled systems.
+When $p=1$, the subcritical cases of \eqref{scalarsystem} were addressed in \cite{MR1436822,MR4123335}.
+However, the problem of describing the local behavior for singular solutions to the critical equation \eqref{scalarsystem} near the isolated singularity remains unsolved; this question was posed by R. L. Frank and T. K\"{o}nig \cite[page 1103]{MR3869387}.